 - Death at work.
 When a factory accident, construction accident, or job-related motor vehicle accident takes the life of a loved one, the emotional and financial toll can be devastating.
 If your loved one has passed away in a work-related accident, you may qualify for Ohio workers’ compensation and death benefits.

 We Focus on Your Future While You Recover from Your Work Injury

-Attorney James Monast is board-certified in Ohio workers’ compensation Law, and has worked to obtain fair payment for injured and disabled workers for over 30 years.
+Workers' Compensation attorney James Monast is board-certified in Ohio workers’ compensation Law, and has worked to obtain fair payment for injured and disabled workers for over 30 years.
 Our firm is dedicated to providing injured workers with the guidance and representation they need to recover from an on-the-job accident.
-If you have experienced an injury at work through no fault of your own, we can get you the financial support you need to get healthy again while you focus on taking care of your physical and emotional recovery.
-Contact us today to find out how we can help.
+If you have experienced an injury at work through no fault of your own, our attorney can get you the financial support you need to get healthy again while you focus on taking care of your physical and emotional recovery.
+Contact our workers' comp lawyer in Columbus to find out how we can help.